DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Acute phase edema: Inflammatory edema of the head and neck region is the most frequent event in a general consultation, accounting for about 80% of all acute edema in this region.
-The causes are infectious-inflammatory diseases such as peritonsillar abscesses or acute tonsillitis with concomitant inflammatory oedema.
-These are painful, mostly unilateral protrusions of the soft palate with an oedema of the uvula.
+Acute-phase edema: Inflammatory edema of the head and neck region represents the most frequent events in a general consultation, accounting for about 80% of all acute edema in this region.
+Causes are infectious-inflammatory diseases such as peritonsillar abscesses or acute tonsillitis with accompanying inflammatory edema.
+Painful, usually unilateral protrusion of the soft palate with edema of the uvula occurs.

-Bradykinin-induced angioedema: This is the second most frequent group of acute oedema of the head and neck region with 8%.
+Bradykinin-induced acquired angioedema: At 8%, these represent the second most common group of acute edemas of the head and neck region.
 They affect about 30,000 people/year in Germany.
-Bradykinin-induced angioedema is most often caused by the use of ACE inhibitors.
-More rarely, angiotensin type I receptor blockers (Sartane) are the cause.
-Bradykinin-induced angioedema occurs mainly in the first 3 years of intake.
-However, there are also cases where much longer latency periods (up to 11 years) have been observed.
+Bradykinin-induced angioedema is caused in the vast majority of cases by the use of ACE inhibitors.
+More rarely, angiotensin type I receptor blockers (sartans) are causative.
+Bradykinin-induced angioedema occurs predominantly in the first 3 years of use.
+However, there are also cases in which much longer latency periods (up to 11 years) have been observed.

-Histamine-mediated angioedema: mainly in patients with acute or chronic urticaria.
-Here the clinical appearance leads quickly to the diagnosis.
-In classic type I reactions, the relationship between exposure and clinical response is usually evident and also memorable to the patient.
+Histamine-mediated acquired angioedema: quite predominantly in patients with acute or chronic urticaria.
+Here, the clinical presentation quickly leads to the diagnosis.
+In classic type I reactions, the relationship between exposure and clinical reaction is usually evident and also remembered by the patient.

 TherapyThis section has been translated automatically.

-Diagnostic path in acute angioedema of the head and neck region
+Diagnostic pathway for acute angioedema of the head and neck region

-- Alerting an Airway team (anaesthetist, emergency doctor)
+- Alerting of an airway team (anesthesiologist, emergency physician)

-- Where is the angioedema? (tongue, soft palate, hypopharynx/larynx, facial lip)
+- Where is the angioedema located? (tongue, soft palate, hypopharynx/larynx, face-lip)

 Therapy of histamine-induced anigoedema